 What Massachusetts Bettors Can Expect in New Sports Betting Bill

-Sports betting in Massachusetts is now legalized after the state’s Sports Betting Conference Committee agreed on legislation early Monday morning.
+Sports betting in Massachusetts is now legalized after the state’s Sports Betting Conference Committee agreed on the legislation early Monday morning.

 “I am proud to announce that the Sports Betting Conference Committee has reached an agreement on legislation that will legalize wagering on professional and college sports in Massachusetts, bringing the immense economic benefits of a legal sports betting industry to MA,” Speaker Ron Mariano said in a tweet.